-2.3.4 Microwave Discharge: In the microwave region (0.3-10 GHz), the wavelength of the electromagnetic field becomes comparable to the dimensions of the discharge vessel, which necessitates other coupling mechanisms.
+4) Microwave Discharge: In the microwave region (0.3-10 GHz), the wavelength of the electromagnetic field becomes comparable to the dimensions of the discharge vessel, which necessitates other coupling mechanisms.
 Most microwave-induced plasmas are produced in a waveguide structure or resonant cavity.
 As the dimensions of the cavities diminish when the frequency increases, the maximum microwave frequencies used for discharge applications are usually below 3 GHz.
 A very common frequency is 2.45 GHz, which is also used in microwave ovens.
 Since at these frequencies only the light electrons can follow the oscillations of the electric field, microwave plasmas are normally far from local thermodynamic thermal state.
 They can be operated in a wide pressure range, starting from below 1 mbar to about atmospheric pressure.
 An interesting development is the use of microwaves to induce surface-wave-sustained discharges.
 They can be operated over a large frequency and pressure range and can produce large-volume non-thermal plasmas of reasonable homogeneity.

 The plasma is contained in a dielectric tube of a few centimeters diameter and is sustained by an electromagnetic wave, which requires only the plasma column and the tube as its propagating media.
 Plasma columns of up to 4-m length have been thus produced.
-Due to the large pressure range, under which these discharges can be operated, electron densities between 108 and 1015cm-3 have been reported.
+Due to the large pressure range, under which these discharges can be operated, electron densities between 108 and 1015 cm3 have been reported.
 These surface wave plasmas have many similarities with the positive column of a glow discharge.
 Applications so far have been limited to elemental analysis and lasing media.
 The ease of operation and the possibility of imposing a gas flow and influencing plasma parameters make these discharges attractive also for plasmachemical investigations.

-2.3.5 Corona Discharge: The main disadvantage of the glow discharge when it comes to industrial applications is its extremely low pressure.
-If one increases the pressure, one has to increase the field accordingly.
-At higher pressures and fields, one normally finds that the discharge becomes highly unstable and turns into a high-current arc discharge if the power supply provides enough current.
-One way of stabilizing the discharge at high pressure is the use of inhomogeneous electrode geometries; e.g., a pointed or a thin wire electrode and a plane electrode, as in Figure 2.6.
+5) Corona Discharge: The main disadvantage of the glow discharge when it comes to industrial applications is its extremely low pressure.
+If the pressure increases, the electric field will increase accordingly.
+At higher pressures and fields, one normally finds that the discharge becomes highly unstable and turns into a highcurrent arc discharge if the power supply provides enough current.
+One way of stabilizing the discharge at high pressure is the use of inhomogeneous electrode geometries; e.g., a pointed or a thin wire electrode and a plane electrode, as shown in Figure 2.6.

-Figure 2.6 The corona discharge-inhomogeneous electrode can operate at high pressure.
+Figure 2.6 The corona discharge-inhomogeneous electrodes.